 Repeat these movements for the duration of the workout.

-Next, we will look at some rowing machine tips to help new users avoid injury and get the most from their workouts.
+Next, we will look at some rowing machine tips to help new users avoid injury and get the most benefit from their workouts.

 Rowing Machine Tips